LUDC-bioinformatics/SMC_MYOCD_splicing/README.md

 Results:

    - `results/tables/rMATS_DEXSeq_SUPPA_overlap.csv` - genes that are significant in all three analyses.

    - `results/tables/rMATS_DEXSeq_SUPPA_atleast2overlap.csv` - genes that are significant in at
       least two analyses.

-- `results/figures/rmats_dexseq_suppa.pdf` - Venn Diagram of overlap bwteeen the three analyses.
+   - `results/figures/rmats_dexseq_suppa.pdf` - Venn Diagram of overlap between the three analyses.

+### Results interpretation

+The exon order and genes are presented as in the reference.
+Strand of a gene can vary:

+   - `+` - positive, or 5'->3'
+   - `-` - negative, or 3'->5'
+   - `.` - undetermined.

+You can find this information in `intermediate/gene_coord_strand.csv`